CHJ85/Stream-Assistant/README.md

 # Keyboard shortcuts, ad blocking and additional features for Max, HBO Max, Discovery+ and HGTV Go.

 This userscript adds support for additional keyboard shortucts and features including headphone controls.
 It also blocks (most) ads on Max, HBO Max, Discovery+, HGTV Go and Investigation Discovery's websites.
+Both live and on-demand content.

 # Keyboard shortcuts
  - J / L or Left / Right - seek 5s backward / forward